erlwes/WinRM-Cloak/README.md

 ### Ideas
 **WinRM-Harden (hardening script)**
 1. Change to WinRM over HTTPS.
-Offer to set up with selfsigned.
+Offer to set up with self signed.
 Important in workgroups/non-domain environment to avoid NTLM❗

 **WinRM-Cloak (service installer)**
 1. Verify that it is listening to expected port after starting (method is already in place inside monitor function)